-This centre allows for automatic reporting, triggering of alerts and allowing for text or email messages to be sent to any device.
+This center allows for automatic reporting, triggering of alerts and allowing for text or email messages to be sent to any device.
 Mission Control also is linked to a Service Management System, allowing for a seamless transition for 'trouble tickets' and maintenance repair documentation.

-It also offers automated predictive analytics $through\, machine\, learning.\, This\, leverages\, the$ built-in automated reporting and notification system to alert users of reliability and/or maintenance concerns.
+It also offers automated predictive analytics through machine learning.
+This leverages the built-in automated reporting and notification system to alert users of reliability and/or maintenance concerns.

-PES: We've seen Renu steadily grow during the past five years, especially the past couple of years.
+PES: Renu's growth the last five years is certainly impressive.
 What's on the horizon?